 We complete a detailed analysis each quarter to assess whether any decline in the fair value of any debt security below cost is deemed other-than-temporary.
 All debt securities with an unrealized loss are reviewed.
 We recognize an impairment loss when a debt security's value declines below cost, adjusted for accretion, amortization and previous other-than-temporary impairments and it is determined that the decline is other-than-temporary.
+We did not recognize an impairment loss during 2021.
 We recognized \$1.7 million of other-than-temporary impairment on debt securities during 2020.
-We did not recognize an impairment loss during 2019.

 Debt Investments: We assess whether we intend to sell, or it is more likely than not that we will be required to sell, a fixed maturity investment before recovery of its amortized cost basis less any current period credit losses.
 For fixed maturity investments that are considered other-than-temporarily impaired and that we do not intend to sell and will not be required to sell, we separate the amount of the impairment into the amount that is credit related (credit loss component) and the amount due to all other factors.
-The credit loss component is recognized in earnings and is the difference between the investment's amortized cost basis and the present value of its expected future cash flows.
+The credit loss component is recognized in earnings and is the difference between the investment's fair value and the present value of its expected future cash flows.
 The remaining difference between the investment's fair value and the present value of future expected cash flows is recognized in other comprehensive income.
+During 2021 we did not dispose of any previously impaired securities.
 During 2020 we disposed of one previously impaired security and recognized no gain or loss on disposal.
-During 2019 we disposed of six previously impaired securities and recognized a realized gain of \$4.1 million.